-The Superintendent or designee may monitor local health advisories and outdoor air quality alerts, including forecasts of ozone levels, particle pollution, ultraviolet radiation levels, and/or temperature and humidity.
+The Superintendent or designee may coordinate with the local air resources control board and monitor local health advisories and outdoor air quality alerts, including to obtain forecasts of ozone levels, particle pollution, ultraviolet radiation levels, and/or temperature and humidity.

-Whenever these measures indicate a significant health risk, the Superintendent or designee shall communicate with each principal so that outdoor activities, especially those requiring prolonged or heavy exertion, may be avoided, limited in duration, or modified as necessary for all persons or for persons who may be particularly susceptible to the health risk involved.
+Whenever these measures a forecast indicates a significant health risk, the Superintendent or designee shall communicate with each principal so that outdoor activities, especially those requiring prolonged or heavy exertion, may be avoided, limited in duration, or modified as necessary for all persons or for persons who may be particularly susceptible to the health risk involved.

+'''

+(cf. 3516 - Emergencies and Disaster Preparedness Plan)

+(cf. 3516.5 - Emergency Schedules)

-(cf. 5141.7 - Sun Safety) (cf. 6142.7 - Physical Education and Activity) (cf. 6145 - Extracurricular and Cocurricular Activities) (cf. 6145.2 - Athletic Competition)
+(cf. 5141.7 - Sun Safety)

+(cf. 6142.7 - Physical Education and Activity)

+(cf. 6145 - Extracurricular and Cocurricular Activities)

+(cf. 6145.2 - Athletic Competition)

+'''

-Vehicle Emissions
+Reduction of Vehicle Emissions